sealand210/did/source/_posts/2012-04-03-git-and-github.markdown

 {% img /images/githuboctacat.jpg %}

 ## GIT
-I've been using git and github to modifying and updating my code recently,  and I found it’s fantastic, I should learn to use them earlier.
+I've been using git and github to modify and update my code recently,  and I found it’s fantastic, I should learn to use them earlier.
 A great thing about Git is,  you can use it to create multiple versions of your code and Git will keep tracking your modifications.
 In Git, create a copy is called branching.
 To create a branch you just need to type in a line of very simple command under your working directory:
 	$ git branch your_branch_name
 <!-- more -->
 A new copy (branch) named your_branch_name is created, to enter that branch, simply type: